ethereum-optimism/superchain-ops/tasks/sep/mmz-002-key-handover/VALIDATION.md

 - **Key:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>
   **Before:** `0x000000000000000000000000e75cd021f520b160bf6b54d472fa15e52afe5add` <br/>
   **After:** `0x0000000000000000000000001eb2ffc903729a0f03966b917003800b145f56e2` <br/>
-  **Meaning:** The `ProxyAdmin` owner has been transfered to be the same as [OP Sepolia](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/sepolia/op.toml#L50).
-The correctness of this slot is attested to in the Optimism monorepo at [storageLayout/ProxyAdmin.json](https://github.com/ethereum-optimism/optimism/blob/a12a09f7000ff785a4058998e09b366cbe5a3ed2/packages/contracts-bedrock/.storage-layout#L213).
+  **Meaning:** The `ProxyAdmin` owner has been transferred to be the same as [OP Sepolia](https://github.com/ethereum-optimism/superchain-registry/blob/0fb0dcbefc50882f1bb02fafcb27f47b463875c9/superchain/configs/sepolia/op.toml#L50).
+The correctness of this slot is attested to in the Optimism monorepo at [storageLayout/ProxyAdmin.json](https://github.com/ethereum-optimism/optimism/blob/op-contracts/v1.0.0/packages/contracts-bedrock/.storage-layout#L213).

 The only other state change is a nonce increment of the account being used to simulate the transaction.